T 400 mg (Carbamazepine extended-release 400 mg)

 Pill imprint T 400 mg has been identified as Carbamazepine extended-release 400 mg.

-Carbamazepine is used in the treatment of bipolar disorder; epilepsy; trigeminal neuralgia; schizoaffective disorder; vulvodynia (and more), and belongs to the drug class dibenzazepine anticonvulsants.
+Carbamazepine is used in the treatment of trigeminal neuralgia; bipolar disorder; schizoaffective disorder; epilepsy; borderline personality disorder (and more), and belongs to the drug class dibenzazepine anticonvulsants.
 There is positive evidence of human fetal risk during pregnancy.
-Carbamazepine 400 mg is not subject to the Controlled Substances Act.
+Carbamazepine 400 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 400 mg